-Normally when you think of pulled pork you think of a typical sweet with some heat, North Carolina style pulled pork.
+Normally when you think of smoked pulled pork you think of a typical sweet with some heat, North Carolina style pulled pork.
 Today I’m trying something a little different, and going with a central Texas, pepper based rub for my pulled pork.

 After doing some research on how to smoke my pork butt, I read through Aaron Franklin’s Meat Smoking Manifesto – which I highly recommend picking up if you’re into making your own barbecue – and saw that he does his pulled pork a little different.